 TSP- Coronavirus Withdrawal Relief

 CARES Act has also made changes to allow for withdrawal relief.
-Qualified individuals can designate a withdraw as a coronavirus-related distribution when you file your taxes.
+Qualified individuals can designate a withdrawal as a coronavirus-related distribution when they file their taxes.
 This provides three potentially favorable tax changes on the lower of $100,000 or the full value of your TSP account.
-You will need to designate your withdraw as a corona virus related distribution when you file your taxes for 2020.
+You will need to designate your withdrawal as a corona virus-related distribution when you file your taxes for 2020.

 First, the normal 10% withdrawal penalty for distributions if you are under 59.5 is waived.
 Second, while you still will pay ordinary income tax on a withdrawal, you can spread the tax payment over a three-year period of time instead of paying the entire tax cost in the year of the withdrawal.
-Finally, you are be able to repay all or any portion of your withdrawal within that three year time period and avoid taxation on any amount you replace, essentially treating your withdraw as a loan.
+Finally, you are able to repay all or any portion of your withdrawal within that three-year time period and avoid taxation on any amount you replace, essentially treating your withdrawal as a loan.

 Should you take a loan or withdrawal from your TSP?

 Just because you can take a loan or withdrawal does not mean that you should.
 Unfortunately, there is no “right” decision for everyone.
 What is right for you largely depends upon your personal financial situation.
 As with most financial questions, knowing your situation and options is a great place to start.